-Each Party shall ensure that suppliers of public telecommunications services of the other Party may interconnect their facilities and equipment with those of a major supplier in its territory pursuant to at least one of the following options:
+Each Party shall ensure that suppliers of public telecommunications services of the other Party may interconnect their facilities and equipment with those of major suppliers in its territory pursuant to at least one of the following options:

-- (i) a reference interconnection offer or another standard interconnection offer containing the rates, terms, and conditions that the major supplier offers generally to suppliers of public telecommunications services; or - (ii) the terms and conditions of an existing interconnection agreement or through negotiation of a new interconnection agreement. - (c) Public Availability of Interconnection Offers
+- (i) a reference interconnection offer or another standard interconnection offer containing the rates, terms, and conditions that the major suppliers offer generally to suppliers of public telecommunications services; or - (ii) the terms and conditions of an existing interconnection agreement or through negotiation of a new interconnection agreement. - (c) Public Availability of Interconnection Offers

-Each Party shall require a major supplier in its territory to make publicly available a reference interconnection offer or other standard interconnection offer containing the rates, terms and conditions that the major supplier offers generally to suppliers of public telecommunications services.
+Each Party shall require major suppliers in its territory to make publicly available reference interconnection offers or other standard interconnection offers containing the rates, terms, and conditions that the major suppliers offer generally to suppliers of public telecommunications services.

-(d) Public Availability of Procedures for Interconnection Negotiations telecommunications regulatory body, or other relevant body.
+(d) Public Availability of Procedures for Interconnection Negotiations

-Each Party shall make publicly available the applicable procedures for interconnection negotiations with a major supplier in its territory.
+Each Party shall make publicly available the applicable procedures for interconnection negotiations with major suppliers in its territory.

-- (e) Public Availability of Interconnection Agreements Concluded with Major Suppliers - (i) Each Party shall require a major supplier in its territory to file all interconnection agreements to which it is party with its
+- (e) Public Availability of Interconnection Agreements Concluded with Major Suppliers - (i) Each Party shall require major suppliers in its territory to file all interconnection agreements to which they are party with its telecommunications regulatory body.